krauchelli/cravecode-dev-js/README.md

 # 📖 CraveCode Bakery <a name="about-project"></a>

-**CraveCode Bakery** is a web project developed as a final exam for our web development subject.
+**CraveCode Bakery** is a dynamic web application designed for a cookie shop.
+It features a simple transaction system with separate cart and order tables.
+The project is developed as a final exam for our web development subject.

 ## 🛠 Built With <a name="built-with"></a>